ErwinSchillack/Comon-Voice-Extraction-Data-Collection-South-African-Languages/README.md

 Scrape the sentences into a new file from the WikiExtractor output directory:
+Were XX, the language code that you are busy working with.

 cd ../cv-sentence-extractor
 pip3 install -r requirements.txt # can be skipped if your language doesn't use the Python segmenter cargo run --release -- extract-wikisource -l XX -d ../wikiextractor/text/ >> wiki.XX.txt